SuperNEMO-DBD-France/Falaise/resources/urn/db/README.rst

   * an *experimental setup* (see above)
   * the setup of the reconstruction chain (*pipeline*)

-  Example: The following reconstruction setup is built by the aggregation of a experimental setup configuration and a specific data processing pipeline (sequence of processing modules):
+  Example: The following reconstruction setup is built by the aggregation of an experimental setup configuration and a specific data processing pipeline (sequence of processing modules):

 .. code::

-   [urn::snemo:demonstrator:reconstruction:1.0.0]
+   [urn:snemo:demonstrator:reconstruction:1.0.0]
       |
       +------------------------------------+
       |                                    |
       v                                    v
-   [urn::snemo:demonstrator:setup:1.0]  [urn:snemo:demonstrator:reconstruction:1.0.0:pipeline]
+   [urn:snemo:demonstrator:setup:1.0]  [urn:snemo:demonstrator:reconstruction:1.0.0:pipeline]
       |
       |
       |
       v
-   [urn::snemo:demonstrator:geometry:4.0]
+   [urn:snemo:demonstrator:geometry:4.0]
       |
       |
       |
       v
-   [urn::snemo:demonstrator]
+   [urn:snemo:demonstrator]
 ..

 * ``anasetup`` : Identifier/tag associated to an *analysis setup* (not used yet) which implies: